Your rights if you have a common law tenancy

 Your tenancy agreement can be verbal.
 It’s best to get an agreement in writing if you can.
 You still have rights even if you do not have a written agreement.

-Download a sample tenancy agreement (pdf, 134 kb)
+Download a sample lodger agreement (pdf, 134 kb)

 How long your tenancy is for